THE GREAT ECONOMIC PIVOT BEGINS.

 Netflix's strategy was based on behavioral insights about on-demand consumption psychology.
 Traditional media companies, focused on production costs and ad models, failed to anticipate the decisive psychological preference for personalized, binge-worthy content.

-Data Sources
+Research Sources

 THE FUTURE IS INEVITABLE.
 AND URGENT.